 Introduction to Global and Comparative Education

-This course introduces students to theories of comparative education, cross-national comparative analysis, global educational transfer and borrowing, and the relation between culture and education.
-Through this course, students will begin to develop the knowledge, skills, and tools needed to be effective educators of global and comparative education.
+This doctoral level course introduces learners to theories of comparative education, cross-national comparative analysis, global educational transfer and borrowing, and the relation between culture and education.
+Through this course, learners will begin to develop the knowledge, skills, and tools needed to be effective educators of global and comparative education.
 Students will understand the commonalities, differences, and connections between global and comparative education, and the meaning and significance of globalization in the field of education.
-Students will comprehend, through reading and class assignments, the global dimensions of several crucial contemporary issues, including the hopes of global cooperation, and the complexity of educational accountability, authority, and professionalism.
+Learners will comprehend, through reading and class assignments, the global dimensions of several crucial contemporary issues, including the hopes of global cooperation, and the complexity of educational accountability, authority, and professionalism.
 This course will underline the necessity of an interdisciplinary approach to understanding these complex issues.

 Culture, Society and Education in Comparative Perspective

 In this course, students will explore and analyze international and comparative education, with a focus on methods, foundational theories, and resources specific to conducting international, educational research and exploring culture, society and education with a comparative perspective.